-Strategic Objective: Sustainable and liveable communities that respect, preserve and manage the heritage, cultural and natural assets of the City.
+Sustainable and liveable communities that respect, preserve and manage the heritage, cultural and natural assets of the City.

-Service Statements Key Performance Indicators Target Progress at 30 June 2009 Enhance, preserve and protect the environment through a strategic environmental management Produce the State of the Environment Report.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 Enhance, preserve and protect the environment through a strategic environmental management 1.0 Produce the State of the Environment Report.
+November.
 This year is the comprehensive reporting year and on target for completion date approach that is transparent, efficient and dynamic.
-Maintain the State of the Environment Reporting Indicators Database. , Due to new Integrated Planning and reporting guidelines the completed work from this project will be combined into Councils sustainable reporting process.
-Prepare annual progress report for the Water Savings Action Plan and submit to DEUS.
+Maintain the State of the Environment Reporting Indicators Database.
+September.
+Due to new Integrated Planning and reporting guidelines the completed work from this project will be combined into Councils sustainable reporting process.
+1.3 Prepare annual progress report for the Water Savings Action Plan and submit to DEUS.
+August.
 Water management reporting responsibility for the legislative "Annual Progress Report" as directed by Management Executive Team.
 1.4 Prepare annual progress report for the Energy Savings action Plan and submit to DEUS.
 Energy reporting responsibility for the legislative "Annual Progress Report" as directed by Management Executive Team.
-Provide comments and advise to external and internal bodies on environmental issues.
+1.5 Provide comments and advise to external and internal bodies on environmental issues.
 Within 21 days of request.
 Submissions completed by 21 days of request.
-Service Council's' Waste Advisory Committee.
+1.6 Service Council's' Waste Advisory Committee.
+Twice a year.
 A second information meeting was held on Wednesday 20th May 2009.
 Another scheduled for August 2009.

-City Planning - Road Safety Programs
+Cíty Planning - Road Safety Programs